raspberrypilearning/astro-pi-flight-case-mk2/en/step_5.md

 --- /task ---

 --- task ---
 Next, unscrew the two 1.5mm hex lock keys on the underside of the main circuit board.
 Be careful not to let the washers roll away.
-There is a gasket of a slightly sticky material between the housing and PCB, which will require some force to separate.
+There is a gasket of a slightly sticky material between the housing and Printed Circuit Board (PCB), which will require some force to separate.

 Lift up the board and place it face up on a very clean surface.
 Make sure the sensor (the small square in the middle) does not touch the surface.